 Inspiring galleries and museums

 Canberra is home to some of Australia’s most iconic cultural attractions and galleries.
 Explore Australia’s largest collection of Aboriginal and Torres Strait Islander art at the National Gallery of Australia.

 Australia’s Parliament House on Capital Hill is also open to tours.
 You can watch Question Time or see bills get debated while viewing some historical treasures and contemporary art on display in the building.

 The Australian War Memorial is an incredible trove of artefacts and exhibitions honouring those who have fought in war.
 You’ll find immersive and moving exhibits that chronicle dramatic Australian stories during periods of conflict dating back to the 1800s.

 Located near the iconic Lake Burley Griffin, the incredible science centre Questacon is the perfect place for kids to explore and discover a world of science and wonder.
 You can also explore a wealth of cultural stories at the National Library of Australia.

-Other memorable things to do in Canberra include seeing extraordinary artefacts at the National Museum of Australia, marvelling at dinosaur skeletons and hundreds of fossils at the National Dinosaur Museum, and visiting native and exotic animals at the National Zoo and Aquarium.
+The National Museum of Australia is home to extensive exhibits of national significance, from extraordinary Indigenous art to colonial artefacts.
+Marvel at dinosaur skeletons and fossils at the National Dinosaur Museum, and see native and exotic animals at the National Zoo and Aquarium.

 Time your visit to coincide with Floriade, one of Australia’s best known Spring flower festivals.
-Canberra’s impressive events calendar also includes the Canberra Balloon Spectacular, the Enlighten Festival and the Truffle Festival – Canberra Region, as well as weekend markets.
+Canberra’s impressive events calendar also includes the Canberra Balloon Spectacular, the Enlighten Festival and many regional markets.